Confidence and prediction bands: Pointwise confidence intervals

 where $\hat{f}(x)$ is the point estimate of f(x).

+Simultaneous confidence bands

 The simultaneous coverage probability of a collection of confidence intervals is the probability that all of them cover their corresponding true values simultaneously.
 In the example above, the simultaneous coverage probability is the probability that the intervals for x = 18,19,... all cover their true values (assuming that 18 is the youngest age at which a person can vote).
 If each interval individually has coverage probability 0.95, the simultaneous coverage probability is generally less than 0.95.
 A 95% simultaneous confidence band is a collection of confidence intervals for all values x in the domain of f(x) that is constructed to have simultaneous coverage probability 0.95.

 In mathematical terms, a simultaneous confidence band $\hat{f}(x)\pm w(x)$ with coverage probability 1 − α satisfies the following condition: